Theory of coupled neuronal-synaptic dynamics

-In contrast to the non-plastic system, for which the stability of the trivial fixed point signals global quiescence, the stable trivial fixed point of the neuronal-synaptic system coexists with chaotic states for sufficiently large positive $k$, as indicated by solutions of the mean-field equations (Fig.~\ref{fig:g_less_one}A, solid lines).
-Thus, Hebbian plasticity can induce chaos in a network that would otherwise be quiescent.
+In contrast to the nonplastic network, the trivial neuronal-synaptic fixed point coexists with dynamic states for large $k$ as indicated by DMFT solutions (Fig.~\ref{fig:plasticity-induced-chaos}(a), solid lines).
+In Sec.~\ref{subsec:lyapunov}, we confirm over a restricted parameter regime that these solutions are chaotic (i.e., have positive maximum Lyapunov exponent).

-While chaotic states with ${g < 1}$ are predicted by the DMFT, realizing them in simulations is nontrivial due to the stability of the trivial fixed point.
-In particular, a random initialization of the dynamic variables is unlikely to possess the spatial structure required to land the system on the strange attractor, and thus the system collapses to the trivial fixed point.
-A reliable way to realize these states in simulations is to represent the quenched couplings as $\bm{J} = g \bm{Z}$, where $Z_{ij} \sim \mathcal{N}(0, 1/N)$.
-The network is initialized with $g >1$, in which case the trivial fixed point is unstable and the system is chaotic.
-One can then adiabatically decrease $g$ to continuously deform the strange attractor into a chaotic state with ${g < 1}$, provided that $k$ is sufficiently large.
-This allows us to measure the chaotic autocovariance in simulations with ${g < 1}$ and verify that it matches the DMFT prediction (Fig.~\ref{fig:g_less_one}A, dots).

-In simulations, chaotic states with ${g < 1}$ eventually collapse to the zero fixed point (or to a stable nonzero fixed point; see Sec.~\ref{subsec:fps}).
-Given that chaotic states are solutions of the DMFT, we hypothesized that this collapse to the zero fixed point is a finite-size effect, and that chaotic states are persistent in the limit ${N \rightarrow \infty}$ in which the DMFT applies.
-To this end, we simulated many networks with sizes ranging from $N = 200$ to $N = 500$.
-For a given size $N$, the lifetime of chaos was approximately log-normal (Fig.~\ref{fig:g_less_one}B), and the mean log-lifetime grew approximately linearly in $N$ (Fig.~\ref{fig:g_less_one}C), consistent with the typical lifetime diverging exponentially in $N$ and becoming infinite in the limit ${N \rightarrow \infty}$.